Skip to content

 1

-The admin user (master) for my Amazon Relational Database Service (Amazon RDS) for SQL Server instance lost access.
-Or, I need to grant the admin user access to a database that another user created.
+The primary user for my Amazon Relational Database Service (Amazon RDS) for SQL Server instance lost access.
+Or, I want to grant the primary user access to a database that another user created.

 Short description

-When you create a new DB instance, the default admin user automatically receives certain permissions for the DB instance.
-After you create the DB instance, you can't change the admin username.
+When you create a new DB instance, the default primary user automatically receives certain permissions for the DB instance.
+After you create the DB instance, you can't change the primary user's username.

 Resolution

-The admin user can't connect to the DB instance
+The primary user can't connect to the DB instance

-The admin user might not be able to connect to the DB instance because an explicit DENY is set on the Connect SQL permission.
-By default, the Amazon RDS System Administrator (rdsa) login grants Connect SQL to the admin user.
+The primary user can't connect to the DB instance when the Connect SQL permission is set to an explicit DENY.
+By default, the Amazon RDS System Administrator (rdsa) login grants Connect SQL to the primary user.
 However, in Microsoft SQL Server, an explicit DENY takes priority over an explicit GRANT.

 To resolve this issue, complete the following steps:

-2. Run the following T-SQL command to revoke the explicit DENY.
-Replace master_user with your Amazon RDS admin user login and grantor_principal with your principal grantor:
+2. Run the following T-SQL command to revoke the explicit DENY:

 GO

-The admin user can't connect to a specific database
+The primary user can't access a specific database

 • Another login account created the database.
-Also, the admin user login isn't mapped to a database user nor granted permissions to the database.
+The primary user login has no database user mapping and no database permissions.

-• The database user that was previously mapped to the admin user login and had valid permissions was explicitly deleted.
+• An administrator deleted the database user that mapped to the primary user login and had valid permissions.

-Note: The AWS Identify and Access Management (IAM) user that resets the password must have permission to perform the ModifyDBInstance action on the RDS resource.
+When you reset only the primary user password, this operation doesn't cause downtime.
+However, if you simultaneously make other modifications to the DB instance, such as a change to the instance class, then those combined changes might cause downtime.
+The AWS Identify and Access Management (IAM) user who resets the password must have permission to perform the ModifyDBInstance action on the resource.

-When you update the admin user password, you restore the following for the admin user:
+When you update the primary user password, you restore the following for the primary user:

 • System permissions